 So when we get into this lack of dogmatism, and really Einstein says propensity to do what he wants, I want to talk about some of the conceptions or perhaps misconceptions that people have about Einstein.
 So was Einstein a pacifist?

-In 1933, after Hitler comes to power, Einstein says, I think you know, “If I were a Belgian I would happily enlist for the army and I think the Belgians should just become soldiers and fight.”
-Pacifists get really pissed off that this guy is saying this kind of thing and they say: “We thought you were a pacifist,” but he’s calling for people to run up to arms, so he’s annoying them.
+In 1933, after Hitler comes to power.
+Einstein says I think you know, if I were a Belgian I would happily enlist for the army and I think the Belgian should just become soldiers and fight.
+Pacifists get really pissed off that this guy is saying this kind of thing and say we thought you were a pacifist, calling for people to run up to arms so he’s annoying them.
 Like I said he’s annoying people while he’s alive by the things.
-It’s easier to think that he’s a pacifist when we’re no longer seeing his declarations in newspapers.
-One of Einstein’s biographers Ronald Clark got in a bit of trouble because he said in his book that Einstein’s pacifism was like “a garment that can be tucked away in a drawer once in a while to go to war with Germany or for this or that and then you pull it out of the drawer, to be worn on a fine day, when there is no war.”
-This same thing happens of course during World War II.
-Of course he signs the letter to get Roosevelt to start working on the bomb, thinking about the atomic bomb.
-But at the same time eventually he’s working as a consultant for the US military on designing torpedoes so that they can explode the hulls of ships and submarines.
+It’s easier to think that he’s a pacifist when we’re no longer seen his declarations in newspapers.
+One of Einstein’s biographers Ronald Clark got in a bit of trouble because he said in his book that Einstein’s pacifism was like “a garment that can be tucked away in a drawer once in a while to go to war with Germany or for this or that and then you pull it out of the drawer, to be worn on a fine day, when there is no when there is no war.”
+This same thing happens of course during World War II, of course he signs the letter to get Roosevelt to start working on the bomb, thinking about the atomic bomb.
+But at the same time eventually he’s working as a consultant for the US military on designing torpedo so that they can explode the hulls of shapes and submarines.
 Not the typical thing that pacifists do.

 Right so now that we have all of this – how would you see Einstein’s worldview?

-The main thing in Einstein’s worldview is that he thinks everything in nature is cause and effect, that is, he believes in determinism.
+The main thing in Einstein’s worldview is that he thinks everything in nature is cause and effect that is he believes him determinism.
 There’s no randomness, there are no miracles, what happens, happens and it can’t be avoided.
-If he wants something he wanted it’s because there are causes that he can’t avoid.
-He recognizes that humans have social aspects and solitary aspects and he’s this example of someone who is constantly yearning to be alone so he can have some quiet time to think about things, but at the same time, he’s constantly accepting invitations to be social.
+If he wants something he wanted because there are causes that he can’t that he can’t avoid.
+He recognizes that humans have social aspects and solitary aspects and he’s this example someone who is constantly yearning to be alone so he can have some quiet time to think about things but at the same time he’s constantly accepting invitations to be social.
 Hobnobs with people, but has a bit of phobia towards people in general.
 He dislikes people who he says don’t have an intellectual life.
 He hates that some people live for material things.
-People who think that the height of existence, the best things in life are fish eggs and champagne, oysters and wine.
-Hates them.
+People who think that the height of existence, the best things in life are fish eggs and champagne oysters and wine.
+Hates them

 He’s a guy who doesn’t like technology – doesn’t trust that it will necessarily make our lives better.
 He thinks many people are moved by fear and stupidity: he sees that happening in World War I and World War II and makes comments about that.
-But he has I mean, he has a whole book titled, you know, My View of the World [Mein Weltbild: The World as I See It] so, one could go endlessly on about these things.
-But I think you know, going back to my initial reaction – he’s fascinated by the pursuit of the truth, seeking the truth, and rising above the merely personal details of one’s life.
+But he has I mean, he has a whole book titled, you know, My View of the World so so one could go endlessly on about these things.
+But I think you know, going back to my initial reaction – he’s he’s fascinated by the pursuit of the truth, seeking the truth, and rising above the merely personal details of one’s life.
 But in that process, he doesn’t think things are happening randomly.
 He thinks everything has a cause and if we apply ourselves scientifically, we can figure it out.
 For example, there’s no free will.
-If he does anything—if Hitler does anything—it’s because they had no choice but to do it.
+If he does anything.
+If Hitler does anything, it’s because they had no choice but to do it.

 And so when we’re thinking about Einstein ideas about cause and effect ,freewill, how does that factor into what you’re seeing, as was Einstein a religious person?

 He says he is.
 I don’t believe it.
 I think it’s absurd.
 I think it’s one of his politically correct lies.
 I would say that he is vigorously non-religious.
-But here’s a guy who as a kid was very religious.
-He believes in Christianity and Judaism, simultaneously.
+But here’s a guy who as a kid is very religious.
+He believes in Christianity and Judaism. simultaneously.
 He writes little songs to God and sings them on his way back from school, but by the time he’s a teenager, he read some science books and becomes convinced some stories in the Bible cannot possibly be true.
 So he gives it all up.
 He shakes it all off and becomes this kind of, you know, crazy free thinker.
-By the time he becomes famous, everybody becomes fascinated by, well, what?
+By the time he becomes famous, everybody becomes fascinated by Well, what?
 What does the wise man think about God?
-What do you think about religion?
+When you think about religion?
 The afterlife?
-Hordes of people ask him such questions: priests, rabbis, reporters, heads of state, fans, little girls writing postcards, acquaintances, and his answers change over time.
+Hordes of people ask him such questions. priests, rabbis, reporters, heads of state, fans, little girls writing postcards, acquaintances, and his answers change over time.
 They’re very erratic.
 He’s very inconsistent and irrational, as he said.

 So to conclude, what’s the big picture?
 Why does all this matter for understanding of Einstein?